nickshanks347/nickshanks347.github.io/_posts/2021-03-22-how-to-use-git.md

 Untracked files are files in the working directory that haven't been added to Git yet.
 Use `git add <filename>`.
 Now do a `git status` and you'll see `new file: <filename>` which Git describes as changes to be committed.
 Use `git commit -m "<commit message>"` to commit to the local repository.
 If you do a `git status`, it'll show `working directory clean` as there are no pending changes.

 Untracked files are files in the working directory that haven't been added to Git yet.
 Use `git add <filename>`.
-Now do a `git status` and you'll see 'new file: <filename>' which Git describes as changes to be committed.
+Now do a `git status` and you'll see `new file: <filename>` which Git describes as changes to be committed.
 Use `git commit -m "<commit message>"` to commit to the local repository.
 If you do a `git status`, it'll show `working directory clean` as there are no pending changes.

 To push changes to the remote repository (from local) type `git push origin master`.
 This version of the git push command sets which remote repository to push to, and which branch to push.